Fisseha21/SSTM-torch/README.md

 ﻿# [SSTM-PyPI](https://pypi.org/project/sstm-flow/)<br/>

 ## Package Description
-SSTM-PyPI is a python package for dense optical flow estimation from image sequences, based on our method deep-learning method, [SSTM: Spatiotemporal recurrent transformers for multi-frame optical flow estimation](https://github.com/Computational-Ocularscience/SSTM).
+SSTM-PyPI is a python package for dense optical flow estimation from image sequences based on our method deep-learning method, [SSTM: Spatiotemporal recurrent transformers for multi-frame optical flow estimation](https://github.com/Computational-Ocularscience/SSTM).
 It supports both **two-frame** and **three-frame** inference.

 For a two-frame input, the package predicts a single flow field: